SQLiu-youyou/The-commands-of-the-evaluation/README.md

 When [ACCURATE] represents 0.99 and 0.998 -ccs parameter should be settled
 ```

-## 3. Commands used for SV calling with each tool.
+## 3. Commands used for SV calling with each tool and post-processing for successfully running Truvari.
 ### (1) cuteSV
 ```
 cuteSV sim.srt.bam human_hs37d5.fasta cutesv.vcf ./ -s [sup_read] -l 30 –genotype -mi 0